 Before you pick up your car hire in New Zealand, it is worth noting some of the rules and regulations about driving in New Zealand.

 Visitors to New Zealand may drive rental cars using their national licence, provided it is in a language that uses Roman letters and numbers.
 Holders of other licences must also show an International driving permit in English (available through motoring organizations).
-The authorities require that you carry your drivers license with you at all times.
+The authorities require that you carry your driver's licence with you at all times.

 Age requirements for driving in New Zealand:

 Car hire companies in New Zealand employ age restrictions, which can vary across companies.
 Please check your quotation for exact restrictions, as there may be an extra fee for drivers below the minimum age or over the maximum age.

 - Parking restrictions are shown on roadside signs